Measuring vesicle loading with holographic microscopy and bulk light scattering: Conclusions

 \section{Conclusions}

 In summary, we have shown that holographic images of vesicles can be analysed against a Lorenz-Mie light scattering model to quantify the refractive index of the vesicles.
-The measurement is non-invasive, and requires only 1 $\mu$L of sample.
-In future, this work can be expanded to analysing different solutes, and the effect of pores and toxins on the ability of lipid membranes to retain solutes.
+The measurement is non-invasive, and requires only microlitres of sample. {The lipid thickness and refractive index does not need to be known if the vesicles are unilamellar.
+Retrieval of the refractive index $n$ from holograms appears to be robust to within 0.0005 RIU, even in the presence of noise.
+The main limiting factors for successful $n$ retrieval are the presence of nearby vesicles, and the vesicles being too small.
+For vesicles smaller than 1 $\mu$m in radius, we demonstrate that bulk light scattering may be more promising under some circumstances}.
+In future work, this can be expanded to analysing different solutes, and the effects of pores and toxins on the ability of lipid membranes to retain solutes.